DilyaraKhakim/DWthon2.0_by_DATA_WORKSHOP_Predicting_the_cars_prices_using_ML/README.md

 The final version of the code that I used while participating the event DWthon2 organised by DATA Workshop (https://dataworkshop.eu; https://dataworkshop.ru) in the 25-26th of September, 2021.
 DWthon2 was dedicated to finding ways how to predict the cars prices using Machine Learning (also the competition on Kaggle was held).
-There was used the real data describing cars that have been collected in Poland.
+There was used the real data describing cars (that data have been collected in Poland).